davidbenja87/BigLake/Repo/DZ-200/Orchestration.md

 ##### Schedule Based trigger

-Schedule Based tirgger is used to invoke a pipeline based on specified time.We suppose to give start datetime, recurrence(minute/hour/daily/weekly) and end datetime if we required.
+Schedule Based tirgger is used to invoke a pipeline based on specified time.We suppose to give start datetime, recurrence(minute/hour/daily/weekly) and end datetime if we required.Single schedule trigger associate with multiple pipeline and vice versa.

 ![](images/schedulebasedtrigger.PNG)

+##### Tumbling window

+Tumbling window trigger a pipeline based on a fixed interval.
+It is associate with single pipeline.